tsipkens/cmap/README.md

 # Perceptually improved colormaps for MATLAB

-This repository contains files for colormaps, mostly compiled from multiple, external sources, with some *custom* colormaps that are specific to this package.
+This repository contains files for colormaps, mostly compiled from multiple, external sources (see ), with some *custom* colormaps that are specific to this package.
 The first step in their use is to add the parent folder to the sample project, e.g.,

 ```Matlab
 addpath cmap; % add cmap folder to the Matlab path